Important Notes

 Loading... -

-Ensure that the resistance between CAN H and CAN L, measured with a multimeter while powered off, is around
+Please ensure that the resistance between CAN H and CAN L, measured with a multimeter while powered off, is around

-- Connection Requirements: The tool board must be connected to one of the following devices:
+- Connection Requirements: The toolboard must be connected to one of the following devices:

-UTOCmodule- A main board flashed with
+UTOCmodule- A motherboard flashed with

 CAN Network Configuration Requirements

-Connect via SSH
+Connect to SSH

-- Log in to SSH over the network (Do not use serial port login).
+- Log in to SSH via network (Do not use serial port login)

 Search for CAN ID